aposazhennikov/ezstream-docker/README.md

 mkdir -p /home/ezstream
 docker-compose up --build
 ```
 This command will build the Docker image using the Dockerfile in the ezstream directory and tag it as ezstream:latest.
 The container will be named ezstream_politics and will use the host's network.

-You should also add some music files which you would ike to stream to the /home/ezstream directory and create playlist.
+You should also add some music files which you would like to stream to the /home/ezstream directory and create playlist.
 ```
 find /home/ezstream -type f -name "*.mp3" | tee -a /home/ezstream/playlist.txt
 ```